jameshughes89/cs102/src/site/assignments/maze-solver-too/maze-solver-too.rst

 Part 5 --- Putting it Together
 ==============================

-Once you are comfortable that your ``LinkedPriorityQueue`` and ``AStarMazeSolver`` are working correctly, write your main method.
-Expect it to be short (less than 10 lines); if your main is long, you're probably doing something wrong and working too hard.
-You will likely find that your main method is remarkably similar to the one from assignment 2.
+Once comfortable that the ``LinkedPriorityQueue`` and ``AStarMazeSolver`` are working correctly, write a main method.
+Expect it to be short (less than 10 lines); if the main is long, something is wrong and you are working too hard.
+The final main method is remarkably similar to the one from assignment 2.

-In order to actually solve a maze, you need
+In order to actually solve a maze, a few objects are needed

     * A ``Maze``
     * A ``MazeSolver`` to solve the maze
     * A ``MazeRenderer`` for rendering the maze with the solution so it can be printed out

-You will want to run your program on mazes from files.
-I have provided you with a ``RELATIVE_RESOURCES`` constant in the ``Asn3`` class.
+Run the program on the mazes from files.
+There is a provided ``RELATIVE_RESOURCES`` constant within the ``Asn3`` class.
 This is the relative path to the directory where the maze files are stored.
-Simply take this relative path and concatenate it with the file name of the maze you want to open.
+Simply take this relative path and concatenate it with the file name of the maze to be opened.

 Part 6 --- Testing